30 January 1939 Reichstag speech: Jews

 Although the Évian Conference in July 1938 had failed to open other countries to Jewish emigrants, the Nazis still attempted to hasten the emigration of Jews from Germany.
-Discussions continued between Göring and George Rublee, director of the Intergovernmental Committee on Refugees.
+Discussions continued between Hermann Göring and George Rublee, director of the Intergovernmental Committee on Refugees.
 Hitler ridiculed "German businessmen devoid of any conscience" who felt sympathy for Jews.
 He complained that there was "enough space for settlement" in the world for German Jews to go, and contended that Europe could "not become pacified before the Jewish question has been settled".
 In a long rant against Jews, Hitler first mocked them, remarking at "how the whole democratic world [was] oozing with sympathy for the poor tormented Jewish People [and yet] remains hard-hearted when it comes to helping these supposedly most valuable members of the human race".
 He said that it was time to "wrestle the Jewish world enemy to the ground", and that the German government was completely determined "to get rid of these people".

 Hitler accused Jews of having "nothing of their own, except for political and sanitary diseases" and being parasites on the German nation, turning Germans into "beggars in their own country".
 He asserted there had to be an end to the misconception that "the good Lord had meant the Jewish nation to live off the body and productive work of other nations", or else the Jews would "succumb to a crisis of unimaginable severity".
 Hitler claimed that the Jews were trying to incite "millions among the masses of people into a conflict that is utterly senseless for them and serves only Jewish interests".
 Hitler then arrived at his main point:

 Other topics

-After this, Hitler discussed the situation of the churches in Nazi Germany, threatening to effect a complete separation of church and state, which would have serious financial consequences for both Protestant and Catholic churches.
+After speaking about the Jews, Hitler discussed the situation of the churches in Nazi Germany, threatening to effect a complete separation of church and state, which would have serious financial consequences for both Protestant and Catholic churches.
 He said that clergymen who abused children or criticized the government would not enjoy any immunity.